International Business Machines Corporation research snapshot

 Base case

-More likely if IBM grows EPS at a mid-single-digit rate, free cash flow remains strong, consulting improves only gradually, and the market keeps a mid-20s earnings multiple.
+More likely if IBM grows EPS at a mid-single-digit rate in line with its 4% to 5% constant currency revenue guidance, consulting improves only gradually, Z stabilizes, and the market keeps a multiple near its current level.

 Bearish case